-- > 7.4 Operational readiness is systematically reviewed and documented prior to commissioning any new or modified asset. - > 7.5 Each asset is operated according to instructions and operating procedures that take health and safety impacts into account. - > 7.6 A maintenance programme exists for all assets. - > 7.7 A open reporting culture ensures that asset integrity issues are reported and corrective actions are implemented.
+- > 7.5 Each asset is operated according to instructions and operating procedures that take health and safety impacts into account. - > 7.6 A maintenance programme exists for all assets. - > 7.7 A open reporting culture ensures that asset integrity issues are reported and corrective actions are implemented.